mrdoob/three.js/threejs/lessons/threejs-load-gltf.md

 {{{example url="../threejs-load-gltf-rotate-cars-fixed.html" }}}

-Now let's drive them around
+Now let's drive them around.

 Making even a simple driving system is too much for this post but it seems instead we could just make one convoluted path that